Volleyball spiking

-The spike is the most effective attack in high levels of play, used by each team to score points.
+The spike is usually the most effective attack in high levels of play, often used by each team to score points.
 It is generally on the third and final touch and involves an approach with footwork, a jump, and then an attack.
 It is a high-velocity shot with explosive movements that send the ball over the net which usually generates the most points during the game.
-The setter will usually toss the ball to the attacker, called a set, who will choose which attack they want to perform.
-As the spike requires highly coordinated movement patterns in the approach, the swing, and the landing, it is one of the more difficult skills to master in volleyball.
+The setter will usually hit the ball to the attacker, called a set, who will choose which attack they want to perform.

 Types

-Regular Spike
+Regular spike

 The basic type of spike which, following the jump, the player draws the preferred hitting arm back, and the other arm pointing up, similar to a cocked bow.
 This is followed by a whip-like action of the hitting arm, striking the ball with the hand at full extension.
 This spike keeps the elbow above the shoulder throughout the entire swing.
 Contacting the back of the ball with an open hand in the shape of the ball will create top spin.
 The spike must be contacted above the net so that the ball be directed steeply downwards.

 The hand position helps with avoiding or hitting around the block.
 An angle or cross court shot involves wrapping the hand around the inside of the ball with the thumb down.
 To hit cut-back shots, the hand is wrapped around the outside of the ball with the thumb up, the hit requires a full follow through by the arm.

 Dinks

-An attack which is used to deceive the opposing blockers and tip the ball over the blocker’s hands onto an open area behind them.
+An attack also known as a poke which is used to deceive the opposing blockers is to tip the ball over the blocker's hands onto an open area behind them.
 Instead of the player swinging hard at the ball, they reach high with an extended elbow, contacting with only the fingertips.
 Is commonly done when blockers have all paths covered or they are expecting a strong hit.
 Furthermore, is more effective when blockers are using swing blocking techniques which has a longer hang time that can be taken advantage of.